Critical Early Years Shaddai Tembo

 WHY I do it

-I believe that a crucial way to address societal issues is to begin with the early years.
 This means recognising the power that we, as educators, can have in supporting young children to flourish without constraint.

 PROVIDING early years EXPERTISE SINCE 2018